darktable-org/dtdocs/content/darkroom/interacting-with-modules/presets.md

 : The example dialog above sets up following rules: if the lens name matches, the aperture is greater than or equal to f/8 and the focal length is between 24 and 35mm the preset will be automatically applied.

-: _Tip: The image information panel for your image displays your model name, use this to ensure you have the correct spelling.
-See [image information](../../module-reference/utility-modules/shared/image-information.md) for more details._
+: _Tip: The image [image information](../../module-reference/utility-modules/shared/image-information.md) for your image displays your model name.
+Use this to ensure you have the correct spelling._

 only show this preset for matching images
-: Check this box to automatically show the preset in the preset menu, using a similar set of filters as above.
+: Check this box to automatically show the preset in the preset menu, using the same set of filters as above.

 # managing presets

-Both user created and pre-defined presets can be viewed and managed from within [`preferences` -> `presets`](../../../preferences-settings/presets.md).
+Both user-created and pre-defined presets can be viewed and managed from within [`preferences` -> `presets`](../../../preferences-settings/presets.md).